A crowd of individuals staring at strings of double helix

 Since discovering this competitive advantage, we have sought to maximise its effectiveness and usefulness by extending and expanding society’s role and reach.

-Humanity eagerly embraced the development of society.
-It meant that, in our relationship with Nature, we had more security, greater prosperity, more freedom.
-Our survival and well-being was much more assured.
+Humanity eagerly embraced societal development.
+It meant that in our relationship with Nature, we had more security, greater prosperity, and more freedom.
+Our survival and well-being were much more assured.

-Such is the case that society has become an essential requirement for our on-going survival.
-All-pervasive, all-encompassing and all-powerful.
+Society has become an essential requirement for our ongoing survival.
+All-pervasive, all-encompassing, and all-powerful.
 It is unlikely that we, either individually or as a species, could survive without it.

 Society, besides securing our continued survival, has enabled humanity to achieve all that we have.
 We dominate our planet and face very few threats to our existence.
 It’s a state of affairs that we should be very pleased with.